asishadimulapu/asishadimulapu/README.md

 - ⚡ *Build with purpose, deploy with vision.*

 ---

-## 🔭 Currently Working On
-- Final year project: **Blob Phishing Detection Using Machine Learning**

 ## 🌱 Currently Learning
-- TypeScript, AWS, Advanced ML APIs
+-  AWS, Advanced ML APIs

 ## 🤝 Looking to Collaborate On
 - AI-powered full-stack projects